 6. Cross-sell with other tour and activity providers

 TrekkSoft's Partner Network allows you to cross-sell scuba and snorkelling activities with other TrekkSoft users, providing customers with greater choice and a more versatile experience.
-You can also opt in to our professional package to let global travel agents book directly into your system with the Agent Desk Interface.
+You can let global travel agents book directly into your system with our connectivity tools.
 Why not open your scuba business to the world?

 7. Make a name for yourself in your local area

 It's important to focus on your local environment too.
 If you have a strong community and network around you, you'll be more likely to gain customers through word-of-mouth recommendations.
 Organise dive activities, attend local events, and make time for the social side of building a business.

 It's not just about making your website look great and facilitating online bookings - your text content has to also win your clients over.
 Go through your website and:

 Think about whether your content effectively expresses the personality of you and your business

 Consider if you're happy with the voice and tone that's used, alongside if your target client will respond well to it

 Look into your use of keywords for SEO (Search Engine Optimisation).
 Are you using the same words that customers will type in to find you on Google?

 Check if you use a clear call-to-action on your pages (e.g. "Book your guided diving tour in Bali now")